SMOLKEYS/bluearchive-lscom/C3 - Guns, Magic and The Tower.md

 *...it hasn't even been a third of the day since we arrived, and somehow I'm already getting used to whatever mysteries she left behind.*

-Setting my thoughts aside, I suddenly receive a call from Rin from this little drone she gave us.
+Setting my thoughts aside, I suddenly receive a call from Rin on this little drone she gave us.
 I pick it up, and throw the drone upwards.
 It stabilizes, and starts bringing her hologram into view.

 "Rin?
 What's up?"
 I ask.